 meet the federal requirements for informed consumer choice.

+NLF: Boards must inform training providers that student data submitted without a valid Social Security Number (SSN) will be:

+excluded from median earnings standard; and

+included in all other ETP performance standards.
+Student records without SSNs will be reported as “not employed” for employment outcomes.

+NLF: Boards must inform training providers that failure to meet or exceed ETP minimum performance standards will result in TWC initiating the procedures detailed in the attachment to this guidance, titled “WIOA Eligible Training Provider Program Performance Standards.”

+NLF: Boards must be aware that failure by an ETP to submit required program information in accordance with the annual reporting timelines established by TWC will result in removal of affected training programs from the statewide ETPL for at least two years (24 months) following the reporting period.

 LF: As stated in 20 CFR §680.430(e)(2), Boards may set additional criteria for performance and may require higher levels of performance than those required by TWC for local training providers becoming or remaining eligible to offer WIOA-funded training services through Individual Training Accounts in their local workforce development areas (workforce areas).
 These additional and/or higher standards do not affect eligibility for the statewide ETPL.
 Boards that elect to set local Board performance standards must notify TWC by email at etp.helpdesk@twc.texas.gov.

 NLF: Boards must document and report to TWC possible violations of WIOA requirements and of state or local laws and withdraw approval of a provider or take other appropriate action for a provider that intentionally committed other WIOA violations.